Tutorials How To Use bilateralstimulation.io

 For clients who use a mobile device it is recommended that they hold their device sideways (landscape mode) and that they hold it close to their face to ensure a proper bilateral stimulation across their range of vision.

-Visual and auditory BLS work on all devices but please note that our remote tactile buzzers do not work with phones/tablets—see our tactile FAQ.
+Visual and auditory BLS work on all devices but please note that our remote tactile buzzers do not work with phones/tablets—see our tactile FAQ

 How close to the display should the client sit?

-For optimal outcomes it is recommended that the bilateral covers a large part of the client's horizontal range of vision.
+For optimal outcomes, it is recommended that the visual BLS covers a large part of the client's horizontal range of vision.
 This means that the client's face should be significantly closer to the display than usual.
 In practice, this usually equates to two or three palms wide for normal laptop displays, two to four palms wide for desktop displays and two to three fingers wide for smartphone displays.
 However, your therapeutic preferences might vary.
 Vertically, the client's eyes should be aligned with the camera so that the therapist can still monitor their gaze.

 Answers to specific technical issues: